If your question is not included in the RADAK FAQ, please drop us a line.

 Does it have suitable crucible for preparation of superconducting and ferroelectric material?

 Both the superconductor and ferroelectric fields involve a vast array of materials deposited in similarly vast combinations.
 There are many examples in the literature of these films being produced by Sol-Gel, MOCVD, Sputtering, E-beam, MBE, to name a few.
-To determine weather a RADAK® furnace is suitable for your process you need to know two basic things – evaporation temperature and crucible compatibility.
+To determine whether a RADAK® furnace is suitable for your process you need to know two basic things – evaporation temperature and crucible compatibility.
 If your material will deposit at or below 1500C and it’s compatible with one of our crucibles and liners (see our Crucible Selection Guide) then the RADAK® may be the solution you’re looking for.

 If you can provide a list of materials you’re looking to deposit we will be happy to help in selecting an appropriate source/ crucible.